The Australian Government provides a number of incentives to eligible apprentices and employers.

 The AAPL is used to determine eligibility for employer and apprentice support under the Australian Apprenticeship Incentives System which will replace the Australian Apprenticeships Incentives Program on 1 July 2022.

 For a list of occupations included on the AAPL view the Australian Apprenticeships Priority List Fact Sheet.

 The AAPL is based on the Skills Priority List published by the National Skills Commission in June 2021.
 Stakeholder input to the Review of the National Skills Needs list was considered by the National Skills Commission in the development of the NSC’s Skills Priority List.

 This website has information on Australian Government programs and payments only.
 Your state or territory government may have their own programs and payments to help you.
-Visit your respective state or territory government website for information about their programs.
+Visit your respective state or territory government website (PDF) for information about their programs.

 Where can I find more information?